The CASE Approach

 Invite Dr. Shea to Your Area

-Critically Acclaimed Workshops on Suicide Assessment
+Critically Acclaimed Additional Workshops on Clinical Interviewing Topics

 Praise from Leading Experts on Suicide Prevention and Clinical Interviewing!